stackstrap/stackstrap/docs/index.rst

 StackStrap documentation
 ========================

-An awesome tool that uses vagrant + salt to make development suck less.
+A tool that uses vagrant + salt to make development more awesome.

 Overview
 --------